eliotstock/daily-unix/README.md

 1. `cd py`
 1. `pyoxidizer build`
 1. `cp ./build/x86_64-unknown-linux-gnu/debug/exe/pyoxidizer ../daily-unix-index`
+1. `cd ..`
 1. `git add ./daily-unix-index && git commit -m "New indexer PyOxidizer build." && git push origin master`

+Then on the minimal host:

+1. `sudo apt-get install groff` (we do need groff installed in order to generate HTML output of the man pages)
-Then on the minimal host, simply grab the `daily-unix-index` binary from https://github.com/eliotstock/daily-unix using a browser and run it.
-The output still needs to be pushed up to Github, however.
+1. Grab the `daily-unix-index` binary from https://github.com/eliotstock/daily-unix using a browser
+1. Grab the TLDR pages repo zip from https://github.com/tldr-pages/tldr using a browser and unzip them such that the `tldr` directory sits alongside the `daily-unix-index` binary
+1. `chmod a+x daily-unix-index`
+1. `.daily-unix-index/`
+1. Use drive.google.com from the browser to move the content.zip file over to the development host for committing.

 ### Node version (unmaintained)